Chia-Network/cadt-ui/README.md

-# Carbon Asset Token Retirement Explorer
+# Climate Warehouse Auxillery App

 Auxillery App for the Climate Warehouse